DoDAO-io/dodao-aave-introduction-course/generated/explanations/intro-to-lending-borrowing.md

 Lending and borrowing in DeFi are secured by blockchain and smart contracts.
 There is no requirement for KYC and paperwork for lending and borrowing.
 Users can lend their money without limits similarly, withdrawal is also limitless.
 Lending and Borrowing in DeFi is anonymous hence privacy is maintained.
 Lending and borrowing in DeFi are resistant to censorship.
 DeFi protocols are non-profit protocols hence most of the interest from the borrowers goes to lenders.
 This makes the protocol capital efficient.
 The possibility of server down is very low as they run on the blockchain.
-Lending and borrowing in DeFi’s are almost instant.
+Lending and borrowing in DeFi's are almost instant.
 Maintenance of minimum balance isn't necessary in the case of DeFi.

 DeFi protocols offer different interest rates for different assets.
 Users can borrow assets by using collateral as security.
 The amount of collateral must be more than the amount borrowed, and it should follow the protocol's over-collateralization limit.
 Flash loans are loans that can be obtained instantly and without any collateral.